Recurring PSP API guide

 }

 If we receive a FAIL response, we will allow the user to retry with the same or a new payment source (unless the error code maps to something non-retryable).
-More information about error cases and soft decline will come later.

-Related Recurring features
+Related Recurring API features